-Around about one week ago we announced that the 2016 – 2017 Australian Skilled Occupations List (SOL) had been announced.
+Around about one week ago we announced that the latest Australian Skilled Occupations Lists had been published.

-My Job is ‘x’ Do we have any chance for new start up in Australia?
+My Job is ‘x’ Do we have any chance for a new startup in Australia?

-I have experience doing ‘x’ and my husband has experience doing ‘y’ Do we have chance to live and work in Australia?
+I have experience doing ‘x’, and my husband has experience doing ‘y’ Do we have a chance to live and work in Australia?

-A tiny clarification before we get into our article! :)
+A little clarification before we get into our article! :)